-- The INCO / SENCO monitors planning for SEND through the tracking of interventions, termly. - The INCO / SENCO, together with the Head of School, monitors the quality and effectiveness of provision for pupils with SEND through normal classroom observation routines. - SEND support is primarily delivered by class teachers through differentiated teaching methods.
-Additional support is provided by the INCO / SENCO and by trained teaching assistants (TAs) throughout the school.
+- The INCO, together with the Head of School, monitors the quality and effectiveness of provision for pupils with SEND through normal classroom observation routines and monitoring of planning. - SEND support is primarily delivered by class teachers through teaching.
+Additional support is provided by the INCO and by trained teaching assistants (TAs) throughout the school.
 This is funded from the school's annual budget.
-Additional support is funded through individual allocations from the LA. - Support staff, class teachers, INCO / SENCO and outside agencies liaise and share developments order to inform reviews and forward planning.
+Additional support is funded through individual allocations from the LA. - Support staff, class teachers, INCO and outside agencies liaise and share developments in order to inform reviews and forward planning.

-5. Specialised Provision
+5. SPECIALISED PROVISION

-There are no special educational needs classes or groups at Discovery MAT, rather, we filter out pupils that require specific support to ensure that they are equipped with the necessary tools to engage fully in class and apply new Learning with increased independence.
+There are no special educational needs classes or groups at Discovery MAT, rather, we provide additional support to ensure that children are equipped with the necessary tools to engage fully in class and apply new Learning with increased independence.